grmadariaga/SDM_transferability_drought/README.md

 # Macroinvertebrate SDM Transferability to Drought Conditions

 ## Overview
 This repository contains scripts and data processing functions for the manuscript "Transferability of stream benthic macroinvertebrate distribution models to drought-related conditions".
 The provided R scripts facilitate data preparation, model training, evaluation, and analysis.
-The external files can be found in *** Insert fred link****.
+The external files can be found in (https://fred.igb-berlin.de/data/package/977).
 The codes must be executed in the correct order indicated by the number on the file name.

 ## Repository Structure